labs42io/circleci-monorepo/README.md

 </pre>

 In this example we have two feature branches `F1` and `F2`.
 Let's say feature branch `F2` was first pushed with commit `H`.
 Later, feature branch `F1` was merged into `F2` with merge commit `J`.
-When triggering the pipeline at commit `J`, the workflows fo which there are builds in current branch will consider that commit as a diff base.
-For workflows that are new, commit `A` is considered as a diff base because it is common to current branch and `master`, and is prior to commit `H` which is the first commit in current branch.
+When triggering the pipeline at commit `J`, the workflows for which there are builds in current branch will consider that commit as a diff base.
+For workflows that are new, commit `A` is considered as a diff base because it is common to current branch and `master`, and is prior to commit `H` which is the first pushed commit in current branch.

 ## Setup

 ### Personal API token
-To be able to trigger workflows via CircleCI API, you need a CircleCI [personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
+To be able to trigger workflows via CircleCI API, you need a [personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
 The `monorepo.sh` script expects to find the token in `CIRCLE_USER_TOKEN` environment variable.
-To prevent having the tokens published to git, you can use [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [contexts](https://circleci.com/docs/2.0/contexts/).
+To prevent having the tokens published to git, use [project environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) or [contexts](https://circleci.com/docs/2.0/contexts/).

 ### Trigger script configurations